Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Telemetry.md

 }
 ```

-The default value is `No`, but can be changed to `Yes` in the parameter file.
-If set to `Yes` the deployment below will be ignored and therefore telemetry will not be tracked.
+To disable telemetry tracking, set the `telemetryOptOut` parameter to `Yes` in the parameter file.
+When this parameter is set to `Yes`, the deployment specified below will be skipped, and telemetry data will not be collected.

 ```json
 {